flutter/website/src/content/platform-integration/android/install-android/index.md

 ---
-title: Add Android compiling for Flutter
+title: Add Android as a target platform for Flutter
 description: Configure your system to develop Flutter for Android.
 short-title: Add Android compiling
 target-list: [Windows, 'web on Windows', Linux, 'web on Linux', macOS, 'web on macOS', iOS, web on ChromeOS]